vikstrous/blog/content/posts/global-state.md

 #### Composability

-If a function modifies global state, it's not composable.
-If it modifies its input, it can be run against multiple copies of that input and composed with other functions to build new things.
+If a function modifies its input or produces new output, it can be run against multiple copies of that input and composed with other functions to process data in new ways.
+Functions that interact with each other through global state have limited composability.

 #### Clarity and Predictability